MRpassionateY/quirk/README.md

 ### 4 - Small Scale Data Corruption

-A small amount of data has been corrupted in a recoverable way.
-The user still has lost data, but the app does not crash, and this is potentially fixable via an update.
+A little percent of data has been corrupted in a recoverable way.
+The user still has lost data, but the app dose'nt crash, and this is potentially fixable via an update.

 # License